 Benefits are funded by contributions and investment earnings.
-Contributions are made by active members of the Fund in accordance with the LGPS Regulations 2013 and range from 5.5% to 12.5% of pensionable pay for the financial year ended 31 March 2021.
-Employee contributions are matched by employers' contributions which are set based on triennial actuarial funding valuations.
+Contributions are made by active members of the Fund in accordance with the LGPS Regulations 2013 and range from 5.5% to 12.5% of pensionable pay for the financial year ended 31 March 2022.
+Employee contributions are supplemented by employers' contributions which are primarily determined as part of the each triennial valuations.
 The last such valuation was at 31 March 2019 and that set the contribution rates for 2020/21, 2021/22, 2022/23; details of the rates for individual employers are available on the Fund's website.